louis845/DevOpsNotes/kubernetes/concepts.md

    * Can only be bound to ClusterRoles.
    * The permission is to be granted cluster-wide (not dependent on namespace)
    * Global, does not belong to a specific namespace, doesn't have the namespace property

+# Storage
+In Kubernetes, the storage options is quite flexible to allow many possibilities.

+## Storage class
+A storage class is a generic configuration to specify *how a class of persistent information is to be stored*.
+This gives a definition on how to use a specific storage provider, and its relevant configuration.
+For instance, a storage class can use a host directory as its storage provider, and the configuration options will be the specific node and the path inside the node.
+Rook-ceph is another storage provider.

+Storage classes are cluster-wide (global).

+## Persistent Volume
+A persistent volume (PV) is a specific instance (volume) of a storage class, that can be used to be mounted inside containers.
+Persistent volumes are cluster-wide (global).
+These are the actual instances that store data, while how the data is stored depends on the configuration by the StorageClass.

+## Persistent Volume claim
+A persistent volume claim (PVC) is a rule selection for K8S to assign a PV that satisfies the PVC to a pod.
+The PVC can specify a particular name (using the `volume-name` configuration) to require the pod to bind to a specific PV, or use a set of rules that the PV can specify for more flexibility.

+PVCs are namespace specific resources, and pods can only claim PVCs belonging to the same namespace as the pod.

 # Commands
 `kubectl describe`